psolymos/psolymos.github.io/papers.md

 ---
 title: Papers
-description: "An archive of posts in the papers category"
+description: "An list of peer-reviewed publications by Peter Solymos."
 layout: default
 years: [2016, 2015, 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2005, 2004, 2002]
 ---